-Budgeting Tips for the Commission Only or Self-Employed
+Budgeting Tips for the Commissioned-Only or Self-Employed

 As you can tell, money management is always important.
 For the last seven years, I have worked as a self-employed individual.
 My wonderful wife stays home with our two small children and I wouldn’t have it any different because that is what she most enjoys in life.
 If you are self-employed, I want to share with you some budgeting tips that I have learned along the way.

 1. Don’t spend it all when you get it.

 I know that this should go without saying, but something happens mentally when you have a few thousand extra dollars in the bank.
 I know some of you are wishing for that problem to come into your life.
 I believe that time and chance happens to us all so you still need to be prepared now.
 Once money stats to come in, you can develop a false sense of security and can easily let your guard down.
-The book of Proverbs tells us that, “the prudent foresee trouble coming from afar off and hide themselves”.
+The book of Proverbs (22:3 NIV) tells us that, “The prudent see danger and take refuge, but the simple keep going and pay the penalty.”
 Do not foolishly let your guard down when times are good.
 Decide now that you are going to be smart with surplus.

-2. Determine your monthly expenses
+2. Determine your monthly expenses.

 3. Use cash for anything that is not a bill.

 This will help you in many ways.
 It creates discipline because once the money runs out you have to wait until your next cash withdrawal.
 It also keeps you better organized as you will not be pulling your hair out with all of the small charges on your bank statement.

-4. Rank your expenses in order of importance
+4. Rank your expenses in order of importance.

-If money becomes extremely tight, then take out a piece of paper and rank all of you expenses in order of importance.
+If money becomes extremely tight, then take out a piece of paper and rank all of your expenses in order of importance.
 This is a great exercise to do for many reasons.
 It helps you to know who to pay first when some money does come in the door.
 Try your best not to have automatic withdrawals in your account.
 While it might appear simpler, you have less control.
 Also, take a look at the very bottom of the list.
 Maybe the last five items on your list you could be cut out altogether as they are not as important to you to begin with.

 Apply some of these principles today and you will have a better piece of mind even with an irregular income.

 What have you learned about budgeting when you don’t have a regular salary?
+Leave a comment!